Slack vs Discord: Everything You Need to Know

 Slack’s Help Center

-• With Enterprise, you are assigned a dedicated success team.
+• With Enterprise, you get 24/7 priority support with a 4-hour first response time and are assigned a dedicated success team.

 Discord's Help Center